moorepants/anaconda-dee-config/README.md

 this team is to rely on Conda Forge for solving these problems.
 The binaries available on Conda Forge are guaranteed to provide a compatible set by the nature of its design.
-Even though it may seem simple to install your package on your computer, it may not be so in a offline installer (for Windows).
+Even though it may seem simple to install your package on your computer, it may not be so in a offline installer.
 Every special case we add, costs us more time.
 So we default to Conda Forge packages with rare exceptions that depend on available volunteer time.
 This provides a minimal headache way to deliver a working software environments to our students.

-Why can't students `pip install` or `conda install` packages while on the computers?
+Why can't students `pip install` or `conda install` packages while on the lab computers?

-> The computers are not connected to the internet so these commands will not work in general.
+> The computers are disconnected to the internet during most exams so these commands will not work in general.
 It may be possible to host our own copies of Conda Forge or PyPi behind our firewall in the future, but this is a large undertaking.
 We also do not give students write access to the locations that either of these tools install packages to, so the default install will not work.
 You can provide packages to the students via the shared drive and they can install them in their personal drive as a workaround.

 Why are there no version specifications in the `construct.yaml` file?
 How do we know what version will be installed?

 > We install the latest Conda Forge version of all packages up to the July 1 version freeze date.
+After the July 1 freeze date the versions are added to the `construct.yaml` file.
 Build the installer to see what versions are installed or check the latest Github Actions output (see below).

 Will you install may favorite IDE (e.g. PyCharm, VS Code, etc.)?